Countly/countly-sdk-documentation/web/next.md

         return;
     }

-    //The available feedback types are nps, survey and rating, decide which one to show
+    // Decide which which widget to show.
+Here the first rating widget is selected. var i = countlyPresentableFeedback.length;
-    // for example loop through the array and pick where countlyPresentableFeedback[i].type === 'nps' var countlyFeedbackWidget = countlyPresentableFeedback[0];
+    var countlyFeedbackWidget = countlyPresentableFeedback[0];
+    while (i--) {
+      // You can change 'rating' to 'nps' or 'survey'.
+Or you can create your own logic here. if (countlyPresentableFeedback[i].type === 'rating') {
+        countlyFeedbackWidget = countlyPresentableFeedback[i];
+        break;
+      }
+    }

-    //Define the element ID and the class name var selectorId = "targetIdSelector";
+    //Define the element ID and the class name const selectorId = "targetIdSelector";
-    var selectorClass = "targetClassSelector";
+    const selectorClass = "targetClassSelector";

+    // Define the segmentation (optional)
+    const segmentation = { page: "home_page" };

-    //Display the feedback widget to the end user Countly.present_feedback_widget(countlyFeedbackWidget, selectorId, selectorClass);
+    //Display the feedback widget to the end user Countly.present_feedback_widget(countlyFeedbackWidget, selectorId, selectorClass, segmentation);
 }
 </code></pre>
   </div>